Yukino-Ai/Poincare-Puffin/README.md

 ### minimum kana game

 🚧 Choose subset of hiragana and katakana
-🚧 Quiz selection in random order, without replacement
+🚧 Quiz selection in random order, without repplace

 ### other kana game features